cmdcolin/htslib/samples/DEMO.md

 Read_reg - This application showcases the usage of region specification in alignment read.

-Read_multireg - This application showcases the usage of mulitple regionn specification in alignment read.
+Read_multireg - This application showcases the usage of multiple regionn specification in alignment read.

 Pileup - This application showcases the pileup api, where all alignments